jonathan-hurley/poker-mavens/README.md

 - Site-wide statistics such as total number of hands, types of hands, winning hands, pocket pairs, etc
 - Player statistics such as the total winnings, profits, dealt hands, etc

+## Prerequisites
+### Logs
+Although a lot of this works off of the Tournament Results and Hand History logs, a lot of the cash game code requires the regular logs as well.
+You'll want to configure your Poker Mavens server to retain all logs and never get rid of them.
+Under the `System` tab, you'll want to make sure that the following settings are configured:
+- `Save Logs to File`: `Yes`
+- `Maximum Log Days`: `0`
+- `Maximum History Days`: `0`
+- `Maximum Tournament Days`: `0`

+### Required Software
+You can see the list of software in the next section entitled "Getting Started".
+Although there are many ways to run the scripts locally on a fast computer, much of this guide was written assuming that you will want to run this on an Amazon EC2 instance that is hosting your Poker Mavens site.

+### Hosting the Web Pages
+As this guide has been written assuming minimal knowledge and capabilities of the user, it's also designed to have Poker Mavens host the HTML files itself.

+The scripts below will create static HTML pages that you can have Poker Mavens host.
+There's a configuration under `System` -> `Web Settings` -> `Web Folder`.
+This can point directly to the folder in this repository called `web`.

 ## Getting Started
 Depending on which operating system you are using, you may need to download one or more of the following supporting files.
 - `bash`